Aromatherapy for Depression

 Self massage is a wonderful way to quickly and regularly obtain the benefits of massage.
-Gently massage your feet, legs, arms and hands with a soothing massage oil made with essential oils and nutritive carrier oils.
+Gently massage your feet, legs, arms and hands with a soothing massage oil made with skin care essential oils and nutritive carrier oils.
 It not only feels great, but it helps to relieve stress, improve circulation and the oils help to nourish your skin.
 Choose essential oils that match the emotional outlook that you are seeking.
-Choose energizing and uplifting oils for early morning massages or calming/relaxing oils for nighttime massages.
+Choose skin safe energizing and uplifting oils for early morning massages or calming/relaxing oils for nighttime massages.
 Like bathing, massage is stimulating to your circulation and should generally be avoided immediately before bedtime.

 Skin and Hair Care Products

 Consider making your own skin and hair care products that that both nourish your skin/hair.
 You can include uplifting or calming essential oils that may also help reduce the emotional symptoms of depression or sadness.
 AromaWeb's Recipe Box area provides recipes that will start you on your way.
 Additionally, AromaWeb's Book Shelf area provides an array of books that provide detailed instructions and information on making your own products from scratch.